 This application is for people seeking their first tier certification for the school psychologist role.

 - Master's degree in school psychology*.
 Must submit official transcripts showing degree

-If you did not complete an approved program, Three years of out of state experience in the school psychologist role - Form 4020F-1
+- If you did not complete an approved program, Three years of out of state experience in the school psychologist role - Form 4020F-1 OR

 - Completion of a comprehensive exam** relevant to the role